Acoustic Overspecification in Electronic Dance Music Taxonomy: Introduction

 \section{Introduction}

-Electronic Dance Music (EDM) presents unique challenges for genre classification.
-Commercial platforms like Beatport categorize tracks into 35 or more distinct subgenres, yet whether these distinctions reflect genuine acoustic differences or primarily serve commercial and cultural functions remains an open question \cite{brackett2016}.
+Electronic Dance Music (EDM) is commercially organized into unusually fine-grained subgenre taxonomies whose acoustic basis remains untested.
+Platforms like Beatport\footnote{\url{https://www.beatport.com} -- leading digital music platform specializing in electronic dance music.} categorize tracks into 35 or more distinct subgenres, yet whether these distinctions reflect genuine acoustic differences or primarily serve commercial and cultural functions remains an open question~\cite{brackett2016}.
+To understand this tension, we distinguish between two fundamentally different conceptions of genre. \emph{Acoustic genres} are computationally discoverable clusters based on measurable sonic features---tempo, timbre, harmonic content, and rhythmic patterns---reflecting genuine perceptual differences. \emph{Cultural genres}, by contrast, are socially constructed categories that serve marketing differentiation, regional scene identity, and what Thornton terms ``subcultural capital''---knowledge of micro-genres functioning as cultural currency within dance music communities~\cite{thornton2013club}.

-Previous EDM classification research has predominantly employed supervised learning with industry-provided labels \cite{caparrini2020,shu2024,knees2015,faraldo2016,popli2022,hsu2021}.
+Previous EDM classification research has predominantly employed supervised learning with industry-provided labels~\cite{caparrini2020,shu2024,knees2015,faraldo2016,popli2022,hsu2021}.
 However, these approaches assume label validity without examining whether the prescribed taxonomy aligns with acoustic reality.
-This assumption may be problematic given the rapid proliferation of EDM subgenres driven by marketing and cultural factors.
+This assumption is precisely what we test: genre distinctions in EDM are frequently tied to specific production tools and techniques---from the Roland TB-303 that defined Acid House to the sidechain-compression aesthetics of modern Progressive House~\cite{butler2014playing}---and these production-level cues may not be fully captured by standard audio features, further complicating the relationship between acoustic measurement and genre identity.

-This potential misalignment motivates our central research question: Does EDM's commercial genre taxonomy reflect its underlying acoustic structure?
-Figure \ref{fig:tsne} visualizes this tension—when the same tracks are organized by acoustic similarity versus market labels, different patterns emerge.
+We therefore ask: Does EDM's commercial genre taxonomy reflect its underlying acoustic structure?
+Figure~\ref{fig:tsne} visualizes this tension---when the same tracks are organized by acoustic similarity versus market labels, different patterns emerge.
 We investigate this disconnect through clustering, allowing natural groupings to emerge without presupposing the validity of industry categories.

-Our contributions include: (1) A validated feature space combining established acoustic descriptors with effective tempogram-based features, providing a reliable projection of EDM's acoustic properties for unsupervised genre discovery, (2) Evidence that EDM's commercial taxonomy is overspecified by one-third: convergence to ~23 natural clusters versus 35 prescribed genres across diverse feature representations and clustering methods.